 - Tour campus

-Students are required to complete the check-in process as soon as they arrive on campus so that ISSO can active the SEVIS record.
+Students are required to complete the check-in process as soon as they arrive on campus so that ISSO can activate the SEVIS record.
 This is necessary to maintain legal immigration status.
 Bring your immigration documents including I-20 or DS-2019, passport, and I-94 card.
 The ISS Office is in 201 Seaton Hall.
 Sign up for a check-in session here.

 All new international students must have a tuberculosis test at the University Health Center once on campus.
 Review the pre-enrollment health requirements for current details.
 Testing is available Monday through Friday, 8:00 AM to 3:00 PM, and you do not need to schedule an appointment in advance.
 Please click here to learn about what to bring to your first appointment.
 The fee for the test is payable by cash, check, or credit card.